HimanshuPurandare/RecommenderSystem/README.md

 Accuracy obtained: RMSE = 0.9742

 ## Questions:
-* How have you handled the missing users, outlier rating when predicted value exceeds [0,5] range?
+* How have you handled the missing users, outlier rating when predicted value exceeds [0,5] range?<br />
 The normal algorithms do not take into account the missing users/movies in the testing data set.
 For that I did the “Simple Mean Imputation”.<br />
     1) That means that for the movies which are not present in the training data, I just took the mean of all the ratings given by the respective user as the rating of the item.<br />
     2) If the user is not present then it gives the average rating of the movie to it.<br />